AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk-reference/android-sdk-reference-appsflyerconsent.md

 ```

 **Description**
 Return an empty AppsFlyerConsent object without any consent data.
-Call the method when GDPR is not applicable to the user.
+Call the method when DMA is not applicable to the user.

 **Returns**